-by Bob Hansman, Associate Professor of Architecture, Sam Fox School of Design & Visual Arts
+Written by Bob Hansman, associate professor emeritus in the Sam Fox School of Design & Visual Arts

 I am standing here at the door of my studio in the Clinton-Peabody housing projects (“the Peabodies”), looking across St. Ange Street to the playground.